 While the VPs were first designed for oil, gas and mining companies, as an NGO working in high-risk areas and making use of private security personnel, IMPACT has drawn from the IGT for the Voluntary Principles in its own implementation of effective security management policies and processes.
-While IMPACT makes use of a very small number of unarmed, private security personnel at its local offices in the DRC, we believe it is important to ensure that these personnel abide by IMPACT's policies and procedures, and will continue to receive briefings on these accordingly.
+While IMPACT makes use of a very small number of unarmed, private security personnel at its local offices in the DRC and Cote d'Ivoire, we believe it is important to ensure that these personnel abide by IMPACT's policies and procedures, and will continue to receive briefings on these accordingly.

-Examples of promoting awareness of the Voluntary Principles throughout the organization organization's different focus areas (Regulatory and Legal Reform; Supply Chain Transparency; Illicit Trade and Financing; Gender Equality; and Environmental Stewardship).
+Examples of promoting awareness of the Voluntary Principles throughout the organization

+IMPACT regularly holds internal information sessions for staff in order to ensure that they are aware of IMPACT's role in the VPs.
+IMPACT also holds regular staff meetings to share information across the organization's different focus areas (Regulatory and Legal Reform; Supply Chain Transparency; Illicit Trade and Financing; Gender Equality; and Environmental Stewardship).
 The VPs are included in these discussions, as IMPACT identifies ways in which it can incorporate the VPs, both process and principles, in its existing programming.